-Have you ever seen a Whiskey bottle dressed as a Samurai?
-No?
-Then this will be your first.
-Nikka Gold and Gold is a special military-themed Samurai edition of the famous Japanese Whiskey.
-Originally it was only available for travelers at limited locations, making it an extremely rare find.
+Originally, the limited Samurai Edition of Nikka Gold and Gold was only available for travelers at limited locations, making it an extremely rare find.
 The only places where you could get it were Haneda or Narita airport, both located in Tokyo.

 The history of Nikka Gold & Gold

 Although the Samurai edition looks quite unique and feels like a complete facelift of the ordinary bottle design, it's not the first time Nikka has been selling it

 But the military Samurai commander came back when Nikka decided to produce this limited edition version.
 I don't know the exact time when they put it back on the market, but it's been around now for several years already.

 I cannot tell you the exact time when they put it back on the market, but it has now been around for several years.

 What you should know, though, is that the Nikka Gold and Gold Whisky has traditionally been a budget Whiskey.

 With the military Samurai commander armor, they tried to sell it to tourists for a higher price.
 That's also why it's exclusively sold at the two airports Narita and Haneda. -And that strategy works.

 The bottle it comes in is called "Shirobin" (Japanese for "white bottle"), and it does the job.
 Even if you're not a fan of Whiskey, the extravagant bottle design looks great on any bar shelf.

 If you buy a bottle at the airport, you will pay anything between $40-$60, depending on the location and special promotions.
 That's not cheap, but considering the quality and design of this edition, it's fair.